simon-stahlberg/mimir/README.md

 Only `minimize (total-cost)` is supported as a metric.
 Accumulated cost is search bookkeeping and is not part of state identity.
-Action costs may read static numeric functions but not mutable ones: a problem whose cost expression depends on a changing fluent is rejected at load with an unsupported-feature error. `cost` / `Cost` is therefore a constant per grounded action.
+Action costs may read static numeric functions but not mutable ones: a domain whose cost expression depends on a changing fluent is rejected when it is loaded or built, with an unsupported-feature error. `cost` / `Cost` is therefore a constant per grounded action.
 With `:action-costs`, an action without a `total-cost` increase costs 0, both in PDDL and in `DomainBuilder`;
 without the requirement every action costs 1.
 Conditional and quantified